rlf037/Basic-Neural-Network/README.md

 #### TODO:

 - Add in a stratify feature in split()
-- Add in model history

-Includes:
-    - `Encoder` One-hot and/or class integers.
-    - `LoadModel` Loads a saved model's weights/biases to re-use.
-    - `MinMaxScaler` Scales data between 0 and 1 (normalisation).
-    - `Split` Splits the data into training and testing sets.

 Neural Network:
     - Activations: `relu` `leaky_relu` `tanh` `sigmoid` `softmax`
     - Loss Functions: `spare_categorical_crossentropy` `categorical_crossentropy` `mse` `mae`
     - Optimizers: `adam` `rmsprop` `adadelta` `sgd`

+Functions:
+    - `plot` Plots the model training loss and accuracy.
+    - `save` Saves a model's weights & biases.

+PreProcessing:
+    - `encode` Encodes class labels into one-hot or class codes.
+    - `decode` Decodes one-hot or class codes to class labels.
+    - `normalize` Scales data between 0 and 1.
+    - `split` Splits the data into training and testing sets.

+- `LoadModel` Loads a saved model's weights & biases to re-use.

 `nnet.py` contains the class for the Neural Network (NN) and other class functions.

+Accuracy:

 ##### 98% on MNIST Digits.